Simple-Robotics/aligator/README.md

-# proxddp
+# aligator

+**aligator** is a trajectory optimization library for robotics and beyond.

+It can be used for motion generation and planning, for optimal estimation, for implementing Model-Predictive Control (MPC) schemes on complex systems, and more.

-A primal-dual augmented Lagrangian-type trajectory optimization solver.
+It contains ProxDDP, a primal-dual augmented Lagrangian-type trajectory optimization solver.

 ## Features

-This is a C++14 template library, which provides
+This is a C++ template library, which provides

 * a modelling interface for optimal control problems, node-per-node
-* an efficient solver algorithm
+* an efficient solver algorithm for constrained OCPs
+* (optional) support for the [pinocchio](https://github.com/stack-of-tasks/pinocchio) rigid-body dynamics library
-* (optional) an interface to [Crocoddyl](https://github.com/loco-3d/crocoddyl)
+* (optional) an interface to the [Crocoddyl](https://github.com/loco-3d/crocoddyl) trajectory optimization library which can be used as an alternative frontend
+* Python bindings supported using [eigenpy](https://github.com/stack-of-tasks/eigenpy)

 ## Installation